 Vijay worked as a process engineer in Scotland, India and Texas for companies including BP Chemicals and Technip.
 Now retired, Vijay lives in Sugarland, a suburb of Houston.

-With exciting times ahead we would like to keep in touch, and the Texas Strategic Partnership is particularly keen to connect with alumni in Texas.
 In order to connect with us, please update your details or contact Dr Caroline Coleman-Davies.